Carnap/Carnap-Documentation/doc/gentzen-ND.md

-In addition to the standard `points=VALUE` and `submission="none"` options, Gentzen-Prawitz natural deduction exercises allow for you to set `init="now"` to have proofchecking begin as soon as the proof is loaded (rather than waiting for input) as well as the following options:
+In addition to the standard `points=VALUE` and `submission="none"` options, Gentzen-Prawitz natural deduction exercises allow for you to set `init="now"` to have proofchecking begin as soon as the proof is loaded (rather than waiting for input) as well as the following allowed arguments to `options="…"`:

 <div class="table">

-Name               Effect
+Option name        Effect
 ------------------ ------------------------------------------------------------------------------
-`prepopulate`      Prepoulates the endformula of an exercises with the conclusion to be shown `displayJSON`      `Ctrl-?` will toggle display of an editable JSON representation of the proof
+`prepopulate`      Prepopulates the endformula of an exercises with the conclusion to be shown `displayJSON`      `Ctrl-?` will toggle display of an editable JSON representation of the proof
 ------------------ ------------------------------------------------------------------------------